backdrop-contrib/slick/README.txt

 --------------------------------------------------------------------------------
 - Slick library:
   o Download Slick archive >= 1.5 from https://github.com/kenwheeler/slick/
-  o Extract it as is, rename "slick-master" to "slick", so the needed assets are
+  o Extract it as is, rename "slick-master" to "slick", so the assets are at:
-    available at:

     sites/../libraries/slick/slick/slick.css
     sites/../libraries/slick/slick/slick-theme.css (optional if a skin chosen)
     sites/../libraries/slick/slick/slick.min.js

 - CTools, for exportable optionsets -- only the main "Chaos tools" is needed.
   If you have Views installed, CTools is already enabled.
-  D8 in core: CMI.

 - libraries (>=2.x)
-  D8: dropped.

 - jquery_update with jQuery > 1.7, perhaps 1.8 if trouble with the latest Slick.
-  D8: dropped.

 - Download jqeasing from http://gsgd.co.uk/sandbox/jquery/easing
   Rename jquery.easing.1.3.js to jquery.easing.min.js, so available at: